Ismail Ayob

-Ismail Mahomed Ayob (born 1942 in Mafeking) is a South African lawyer.
-Ayob practised law in South Africa and for much of his career the bulk of his work was with anti-apartheid cases.
+Ismail Mahomed Ayob (3 January 1942 – 17 December 2025) was a South African lawyer.
+He practised law in South Africa and for much of his career the bulk of his work was with anti-apartheid cases.
 Ayob was involved in a much-publicised series of disputes with Nelson Mandela.

 Career

 Ayob's cousin Ismail Mahomed, who was later Chief Justice of South Africa, helped Ayob secure his first job in 1969 at a firm involved in cases related to the anti-apartheid movement.
 In 1973, he left the firm to start his own company by the name of Ismail Ayob & Associates.

 Apartheid era lawyer

-For the first twenty years of his career, Ayob concentrated on human rights cases, acting for opponents of the apartheid regime.
+For the first 20 years of his career, Ayob concentrated on human rights cases, acting for opponents of the apartheid regime.
 Ayob defended and represented many South African political prisoners.
 Ayob was one of the few people who were allowed to visit Nelson Mandela while he was imprisoned on Robben Island.
 His most high-profile case was that of Hélène Passtoors, a Belgian woman accused of ferrying arms for the then-banned African National Congress.
-Another high-profile client of Ayob's was Winnie Mandela, who he represented during the Stompie Moeketsi kidnapping trial.
+Another high-profile client of Ayob's was Winnie Mandela, whom he represented during the Stompie Moeketsi kidnapping trial.